SCONE Session Language (v0.3)

 : permit to read the session description - without the secrets generated by CASupdate

-: permit to update the sessioncreate_sessions
+: permit to update the session

 : Create new sessions in the namespace of this session.
 If omitted, all entities listed underupdate